 Pursuant to the requirements of the Securities Exchange Act of 1934, the Duke Energy Corporation Benefits Committee has duly caused this annual report to be signed on its behalf by the undersigned thereunto duly authorized.

 Cinergy Corp.
-Non-Union Employees 401(k) Plan
+Union Employees Savings Incentive Plan

 By: /s/ Martin Brown Martin Brown

 Managing Director, HR Client Services